duiyuan/preda/README.md

 ------

-### Set gaslimit
+### Set Gaslimit

 **Description：**

-Set a limit for all transaction's gaslimit in a block
+Set the gaslimit which is the maximum amount of gas that transactions in a block can consume

 **Command：**